Healthcare

 Clinical trials – how the processes look like?

-Clinical trials are research studies that aim to deduce if a treatment, device, or medical strategy is safe for consumption and use by humans.
-In general, clinical studies provide credible data and medical knowledge which assist in making healthcare guidelines and decisions.
+Clinical trials are research studies that aim to deduce if a treatment, device, or medical strategy is safe for human consumption and use.
+In general, clinical studies provide credible data and medical knowledge, which assist in making healthcare guidelines and decisions.

 The main objective of clinical trials is research.
-Trials are modeled to add to medical data and knowledge that pertains to the diagnosis, prevention, and treatment of disease conditions.
+Trials are modeled to add to medical data and knowledge pertaining to diagnosing, preventing, and treating disease conditions.

 When it comes to healthcare research, a successful clinical trial needs a lot of accurate and precise data computations.
 No study or research is better than the quality of data used.
 The quality of data used in the stages of clinical trials is the most crucial factor to its success.
-To this end, a lot of healthcare companies continue to look for ways to achieve and use high-quality data in every stage of a clinical trial.
+To this end, many healthcare companies continue looking for ways to achieve and use high-quality data in every clinical trial stage.

-There’s been a continuous increase in effort in clinical data management and these efforts are reflected in related healthcare guidelines, books, and publications.
-However, as much as new efforts are being made, there are still several sources of errors in clinical trials regarding data entry, collection, and processing.
+There’s been a continuous increase in clinical data management efforts, which are reflected in related healthcare guidelines, books, and publications.
+However, as much as new measures are being made, there are still several sources of errors in clinical trials regarding data entry, collection, and processing.

 How automation and RPA help to improve the efficiency of clinical trials

-Robotic Process Automation (RPA) continues to be an innovative and effective technology across many industries within the economy automating repetitive and manual processes.
-Given that RPA focuses on integrating several IT systems, improving employee productivity, and eliminating human error, RPA has become a useful technology in the Life Sciences industry, especially in the area of clinical trials.
+Robotic Process Automation (RPA) continues to be an innovative and effective technology across many industries within the economy, automating repetitive and manual processes.
+Given that RPA focuses on integrating several IT systems, improving employee productivity, and eliminating human error, RPA has become a useful technology in the Life Sciences industry, especially in clinical trials.

 As explained earlier, Randomized Clinical Trials (RCT) are the standards for evaluating new therapeutics in terms of safety when used in human subjects.
 Presently at a success rate between 40% to 80% across various phases, clinical trials are still considered to have significant failures due to patient recruitment.

-Furthermore, with still many challenges to overcome when conducting RCTs, the cost of trials is still on the very high side.
-Some of the challenges that affect RCT include study design, trial sites, patient retention, availability of the patient, and principal investigators.
-However, with the integration of RPA, these challenges can be put to check thereby increasing the efficiency and success rate of clinical trials.
+Furthermore, with many challenges to overcome when conducting RCTs, the cost of trials is still very high.
+Some challenges that affect RCT include study design, trial sites, patient retention, availability of the patient, and principal investigators.
+However, with the integration of RPA, these challenges can be checked, thereby increasing the efficiency and success rate of clinical trials.

 Robotic Process Automation can improve rule-based processes and workflows in clinical trials.
-This is because the bots are capable of data manipulation, transaction processes, and system calibration facilities while improving storage.
+This is because the bots can manipulate data, transaction processes, and system calibration facilities while improving storage.

 The benefits of RPA to clinical trials